 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is for contributions to be sufficient to meet the Plan's short-term and long-term benefit obligations, taking into account investment returns and expenses and subject to the minimum and maximum contribution requirements of law.
-This requires communication with the bargaining parties who set the contribution levels through the collective bargaining process and an ongoing review of appropriate benefit levels.
+The Board of Trustees on the advice of the actuary's projections, shall recommend to the collective bargaining parties, an hourly contribution rate sufficient to meet the actuarial scheduled cost and to satisfy the requirements of the Pension Protection Act.